What are the other Names for this Condition? (Also known as/Synonyms)

 Other signs and symptoms of PCT may include:

-- Abnormal color of urine (reddish)
+- Abnormal color of urine (turns reddish after hours in natural light)

 - Inflammation of the liver is commonly noted in those with sporadic cases of PCT